Les Humphries Singers: History and members

 Les Humphries was born John Leslie Humphreys on 10 August 1940 in Croydon, Surrey, England.
 He served in the Royal Navy, where he was a member of the naval band and attained the rank of band sergeant major.
 In 1969, inspired by the success of the Edwin Hawkins Singers gospel group, he formed Les Humphries Singers in Hamburg, where he had relocated.
 The original line-up included Humphries, Jimmy Bilsbury, and Malcolm Magaron as lead vocals, supported by Jürgen Drews, Judy Archer, En David, Myrna David, Peggy Evers, Dornee Edwards, Henner Hoier, Heike Kloen, Liz Mitchell, Victor Scott and Tina Werner.

-The group consisted of a large number of singers of diverse ethnic origin, some of whom such as John Lawton also performed with other groups.
+The group consisted of a large number of singers of diverse ethnic origin, some of whom such as Scottish musician Don MacKay as well as John Lawton also performed with other groups.
 Another member was Jürgen Drews, who later started a long-running solo career, starting with his 1976 hit in Germany, "Ein Bett im Kornfeld", a cover version of "Let Your Love Flow" by The Bellamy Brothers.
-Linda Thompson (born 21 September 1948 as Linda Übelherr, not to be confused with English singer Linda Thompson), who had previously been a member of the Cornely Singers and Love Generation, was a member from 1973 to 1974; she later joined Silver Convention, had a solo career as Linda G. Thompson, sang as a duo with Jerry Rix, and joined The Hornettes.
-Henner Hoier (born 19 April 1945), who was a member from 1970 to 1971, had been a member of the Rivets from 1964 to 1968 and of the Rattles from 1968 to 1970.
-From 1972 onwards, he had a solo career, and from 1988 to 1993 he was a member of the Rattles and from 1994 of the Rivets.
+Linda Thompson (born 21 September 1948 as Linda Übelherr, not to be confused with English singer Linda Thompson), who had previously been a member of the Cornely Singers and Love Generation alongside Scottish musician Don MacKay, was a member from 1973 to 1974; she later joined Silver Convention, had a solo career as Linda G. Thompson, sang as a duo with Jerry Rix, and joined The Hornettes.
+Henner Hoier (born 19 April 1945), who was a member from 1970 to 1971, had been a member of the Rivets (1964- 1968) and of the Rattles (1968-1970).
+From 1972 onwards, he would go on a solo career before reforming the Rattles (1988-1993) and the Rivets (in 1994).
 He has also composed and produced music, and appeared in the musical Only You.

-Additional members included Mitchell, later frontwoman with Boney M., and Lawton, who also sang for the German progressive/hard rock band Lucifer's Friend and would go on front Uriah Heep.
+Liz Mitchell later became frontwoman of Boney M., while John Lawton also sang for the German progressive/hard rock band Lucifer's Friend and would go on to front Uriah Heep.

-In 1974, the Les Humphries Singers starred in the German movie Es knallt - und die Engel singen, directed by Roberto Leoni (as Butch Lion) and produced by Dieter Geissler Filmproduktion.
+In 1974, the Les Humphries Singers starred in the German movie Es knallt - und die Engel singen], directed by Roberto Leoni (as Butch Lion) and produced by Dieter Geissler Filmproduktion.

 Humphries died on 26 December 2007 in Basingstoke, England from a heart attack after a severe bout of pneumonia.